Lab Procedures & Notes

 • A message will come after saying the data collection has stopped.
 Add to a new window?
 YES!

-• Experimental Setup -> Collect -> Use specified Background file -> Choose the one you just saved (get a new background every 4 hours) -> Ok
+• Collect -> Use specified Background file (Choose the one you just saved.
+Get a new background every 4 hours) -> Ok

 • Collect Sample -> Fill the sample ID name –> Ok

-• Start Collection (Up-right corner) -> Add to Background?
+• Start Collection (Up-right corner) -> Add to Window?
 YES!

 • Common Scale.
 (Or Full scale if you prefer to see your sample closer.)